Here is a breakdown of major shareholders in Capital One Financial Corporation (NYSE: COF)

 Capital One Financial Corporation (COF) Analyst Forecasts

-Capital One Financial Corporation is expected to release its quarterly report on 01/24/2023.The EPS is expected to grow by 420.00% this year
+Capital One Financial Corporation is expected to release its quarterly report on 04/25/2023.The EPS is expected to grow by 420.00% this year

 Capital One Financial Corporation (COF) Top Institutional Holders